Ben Carson: Medical career

 According to The Washington Post, the Binder surgery "launched the stardom" of Carson, who "walked out of the operating room that day into a spotlight that has never dimmed", beginning with a press conference that was covered worldwide and created name recognition leading to publishing deals and a motivational speaking career.
 On the condition the film would have its premiere in Baltimore, Carson agreed to a cameo appearance as "head surgeon" in the 2003 Farrelly brothers comedy Stuck on You, starring Matt Damon and Greg Kinnear as conjoined twins who, unhappy after their surgical separation, continue life attached to each other by Velcro.

 In September 1992, Carson appeared in an advertisement opposing Maryland Question 6, a referendum on a bill to codify the Roe v.
 Wade decision, in which he said he opposed abortion and would refer patients seeking the procedure to other doctors.
 He later condemned the advertisement and asked for it to be taken down, saying that he had not known that he was making a political advertisement and did not support making abortion illegal.
+However, in a 2024 interview, Carson stated he 'would love to see a nationwide ban' on abortion and acknowledged a past stance against exceptions for rape and incest, though he noted that he now supports leaving the issue to the states following the overturning of Roe v.
+Wade.

 In March 2013, Carson announced he would retire as a surgeon, saying he would "much rather quit when I'm at the top of my game".
 His retirement became official on July 1, 2013.

 In 2021, Carson joined Galectin Therapeutics to assist with development of the company's galectin-3 inhibitor, belapectin, as a treatment for NASH cirrhosis and in combination with immunotherapy for the treatment of cancers.